roundcube/plugin-installer/README.md

 # Plugin Installer for Roundcube

-This installer ensures that plugins end up in the correct directory:
+This installer ensures that plugins and skins end up in the correct directory:

- * `<roundcube-root>/plugins/plugin-name`
+ * Plugins - `<roundcube-root>/plugins/plugin-name`
+ * Skins - `<roundcube-root>/Skins/skin-name`

 ## Minimum setup